 One of the best ways to expand your business – and keep your sanity - is by collaborating with others in your community.
 We have lots of suggestions on finding potential partners, the best ways to approach them, how to work with them and some red flags to watch out for.

 Working in local history or preservation can be exciting, exhilarating and fun.
 It can also be frustrating, confusing and lonely.
 We share information on mindset, attitude, motivation and creativity.

 Are you ready to brainstorm new program ideas by taking a fresh look at your town or neighborhood?
-Get your copy of the Neighborhood Discovery Guide.
-It's only 3.99.
+Get started with the Neighborhood Discovery Guide.